 Background

-Collaborative epidemiological studies in Europe require combination of evidence from electronic health record (EHR) databases that use different coding systems to describe medical information, such as the International Classification of Diseases (ICD), the International Classification of Primary Care (ICPC), or READ [Trifiro2014].
-The event to be analysed in a study is usually first described textually by a case definition in the study protocol.
-For each coding system, this textual description is then manually mapped into a set of codes that represents the case definition [[cite:Reisinger2010CDM]].
-Subsequently the code sets are converted into queries to identify or phenotype the event in the EHR databases [Overby2013].
-The code sets and queries are usually iteratively optimised in each database by comparisons against benchmarks from the literature and by feedback from the database custodians.
-This harmonisation process was first described in the EU-ADR project [Avillach2009,Coloma2011,Avillach2013], and has later on been extended [[cite:Roberto2015heterogeneous, Gini2016Comparison]].
+Information from multiple electronic health record (EHR) databases is often combined in collaborative epidemiological studies to improve sample size and heterogeneity and hence the predictive power of the study [Trifiro2014].
+However, EHR databases in Europe use different coding systems to describe medical information, such as the International Classification of Diseases (ICD), the International Classification of Primary Care (ICPC), or READ codes.
+The extraction of an event then requires usually several steps to achieve consistency between different databases.
+First, the event is described textually by a case definition in the study protocol.
+The textual description is then mapped for each coding system into a set of codes that represents the case definition.
+Subsequently, the code sets are converted into queries to identify cases or phenotype the event in EHR databases [Overby2013b].
+The code sets and queries are then iteratively harmonized between databases by comparison with benchmarks from the literature and by feedback from the database custodians.
+This harmonizing between databases was first described for the EU-ADR project [Avillach2009,Coloma2011,Avillach2013], and later on extended by a common data model (OMOP [Overhage2012,Reich2012,Gini2016]) and component algorithms (EMIF [EMIF2015,Gini2016]).

-Currently, the mapping of case definitions into code sets coding systems is largely a manual process.
-This poses an important bottleneck to the rapid implementation of collaborative epidemiological studies.
-Furthermore, the decisions in the mapping process are often not well documented impeding the retrospect understanding of the rationale on the inclusion or exclusion of particular codes, which hampers adequate re-use of the data.not which s
+Currently, the mapping of the textual case definitions into code sets for each coding system is largely a manual process.
+Given the number and complexity of the involved coding systems, the mapping process can pose an important bottleneck to the rapid implementation of collaborative epidemiological studies.
+Furthermore, the rational for including or excluding individual codes in the mapping is often not documented in the process, which can hamper the adequate re-use of code sets and queries in subsequent studies.

 Objective

 We present a web application called CodeMapper, which assists in mapping cases definitions in code sets from different coding systems while keeping a transparent record of the complete mapping process.
 We evaluate the application by comparing code sets that were automatically generated by CodeMapper with reference code sets that were manually created.

+Methods